Date ideas for couples flow as easily as the tides in romantic Barbados

 One of the biggest draws in summer is the Crop Over festival in July and August, marking the end of the sugarcane harvest with six weeks of parties and parades.
 Foodies shouldn’t miss October’s Food & Rum Festival, which attracts superstar chefs and mixologists from Barbados and beyond.

 Ready to go?
-Check out our hotels in Barbados to find the perfect place to stay.
+Check out our hotel in Barbados for the perfect place to stay.

 I would like to stay at ...